tomchadwin/tom.chadw.in/_posts/2023-01-19-AlanGarner.md

 I read *The Weirdstone of Brisingamen* when I was ten.
-Like many others, fantasy was a passion for a time, and, along with inevitable Tolkien, *The Weirdstone* stuck with me.
-I remember little about it, other than a memory of darkness.
+Like many others, fantasy was a passion for a time, and, along with inevitable Tolkien, *The Weirdstone* stuck with me for some years.
+I remember little about it now, other than a sense of darkness.

 Many years later, I was lucky to attend a talk given by Garner.
 It was a storytelling event held in the reconstructed Anglo-Saxon hall of Thirlings